The Cold War and the Income Tax: Aftermath

 Wilson was awarded the Presidential Medal of Freedom in the same year that The Cold War and the Income Tax was published.
 Arthur M. Schlesinger, Jr. writes that President Kennedy:

 …himself added Edmund Wilson's name to the list in 1963.
 (Knowing Wilson's dislike of honors on principle, I called him to see whether he would accept the Medal.
 He said that he would be greatly pleased to do so, but that the President should know he was writing a pamphlet attacking the income tax and the defense budget.
 It was not, he said, directed so much against the Kennedy administration, parts of which he much admired, as against governments in general; still the President ought to know about it, and he would understand if we decided not to go ahead with the presentation.
 When I reported this to Kennedy, he smiled and said that he didn't think it would make any difference.)

 Lewis M. Dabney, in Edmund Wilson: A Life in Literature, adds to this account:

 [Wilson] stipulated that the president had to be made aware of his pamphlet and sent the text to Schlesinger, who passed on a summary.
 When a man named Bacon from the IRS brought in a memorandum opposing the award — parts of it paralleling the ever expanding FBI file on Wilson — Schlesinger and Theodore Sorensen each remembered that Kennedy decisively stated, "This is not an award for good conduct but for literary merit.

-Phyllis Schlafly attacked this awarding of the Medal of Freedom to Wilson in her 1964 book A Choice, Not an Echo.
+Phyllis Schlafly attacked this awarding of the Medal of Freedom to Wilson in her 1964 book A Choice, Not an Echo, attributing the decision to Lyndon Johnson.

 In his book Intellectuals, historian Paul Johnson shows little sympathy for Wilson's tax troubles: